 - Acute pathophysiology (neuromonitoring) of experimental aneurysm rupture and early brain injury (immunohistochemistry for apoptosis, neurodegeneration, and microthrombosis) in the rabbit blood-shunt subarachnoid hemorrhage model.

-- Endovascular treatment (stent, coil, and biopolymer embolization) of microsurgical saccular and complex bifurcation venous pouch, sidewall, and elastase-induced experimental aneurysms (digital subtraction and three dimensional contrast enhanced magnetic resonance angiography, aneurysm volumetry, histological analysis) in rabbits.
+- Endovascular treatment (stent, coil, and biopolymer embolization) of microsurgical saccular and complex bifurcation venous pouch, sidewall, elastase-induced, and decellularized experimental aneurysms (digital subtraction and three-dimensional contrast enhanced magnetic resonance angiography, aneurysm volumetry, histological analysis) in rats and rabbits.